Skip to main content

 Procedures

 It is not possible to side step the right to make a protected disclosure and employers should note that any clauses in an employee or worker’s contract, or in a settlement agreement, that seek to prevent a protected disclosure will be void.
 Therefore to limit the effect of a disclosure an employer would be well placed to have a whistleblowing procedure that encourages workers to raise concerns internally rather than outside of the organisation.
 The procedure should emphasise the fact that complaints will be taken seriously and that those making disclosures will be protected from being treated less favourably by the employer and by colleagues for making such a complaint.
 Having such a policy is likely to prevent any disclosures to a wider audience from being protected.
-Click here to view example policy.
+View an example whistleblowing policy.

 Short serving employees